©1978

 this more needed than in humanity's passion for God, which has

 often been an excuse for sustained and militant ignorance.
-Faith is also man's attempt to

 separate ignorance and passion, and so reaffirm his belief in

 creation.
 A belief that he must have if he is to survive.
-We are seldom loved as we wish to

 be loved.
 Each loves his or her own way.
 We give what love suits

 us and we have to take what suits others.
 The two rarely fit.
-Being caught in selfishly

 expressed temporary exchanges of love gets boring eventually.